 Rain is predicted for this evening and tomorrow, so we’ll know soon whether the “dirty” plan worked.

 Update!
 This week we had a couple of good soaking rains, washing the loose dirt from the new mortar joints.
 The photo above was taken after things dried out, and if you compare it to the first picture in this post, I think you’ll agree that this project was (finally) a success.

 Another update!
 Our sprinkler guy came today and noticed what he thought was a leak under one of the stones…turns out it wasn’t a leak at all, it was another sprinkler head!
 How it came to be under the stone, and never noticed by previous owners of the house…well, guess I’m not quite done fixing the walkway!!

 The uncovered sprinkler head after mortaring – I used more color in the mortar this time, but it’s still not a good match.
 Time to get dirty again!

-Finally, the walk is done (see the two views below), the planting beds are mulched, the hostas are jumping out of the ground, and we’re enjoying our “new” patio!
+Finally, the walk is done (see the two views below), the planting beds are mulched, (and just in time – once it warmed up outside the hostas exploded), and we’re enjoying our “new” patio!
 We’ll be out here every chance we get, wine glass in hand!